 Synthetic Intimacy

 340 million companion users whose emotional needs are met by machines don't need partners to meet them.
-Synthetic intimacy satisfies the needs historically met by partnership.
+The emotional infrastructure of partnership has been outsourced.

 -40%